GaloisInc/saw-script/doc/tutorial/tutorial.md

 This tutorial introduces the details of the language by walking through several examples, and showing how simple verification tasks can be described.
+The complete examples are available in [the accompanying collection of code](saw-tutorial-code.tar.gz).
 Most of the examples make use of inline specifications written in Cryptol, a language originally designed for high-level descriptions of cryptographic algorithms.
 For readers unfamiliar with Cryptol, various documents describing its use are available [here](http://cryptol.net/documentation.html).

 Example: Find First Set
 =======================